Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 If the civilization that had permitted his own livelihood was collapsing around their ears, then they needed a *new* civilization.
 They needed stability, leadership, somebody who could fill them with confidence that tomorrow was going to have water, food, and willing females in it.
 Gaoians who didn’t have those things would swiftly abandon all pretense of civilized behavior until they were either dead, or had secured them.

 Problem the first: Yeego wasn’t exactly a fighter.
-He had his share of duelling scars, but he was a silverfur---distinguished and handsome to look at but not of much use in the mud and the rain.
+He had his share of duelling scars, but he was a silverfur - distinguished and handsome to look at but not of much use in the mud and the rain.
 Solution: find some big tough lump and sweet-herb his way into friendship.

 Easier said than done.
 As it turned out, even in a crisis people weren’t inclined to feel well-disposed toward their landlord.
 Especially not one as wealthy as Yeego.
 Never mind that he’d earned all that money and property honestly and over *long* years, the Clanless didn’t like paying rent, and thus didn’t like they guy they paid it to.